 - Little tension change between levels 1-24, 265-pound weight limit

-Second down list in our best exercise recumbent bike reviews under $300, the Schwinn A20 Recumbent was designed for training, with seven versatile preset workouts – one quick start and six profile ones.
+Second down list in our best exercise recumbent bike reviews under $300, the Exerpeutic Recumbent was designed for training, with 24 versatile preset workouts – one quick start and heart rate programs.
 The preset workouts are categorized as either challenge, mountains, and fun rides, and you can use Goal Track capability to track your progress for any of them.
 Actually, two users can set up individual goals, and a large LCD console tracks their time, speed, RPM, calories, distance, results, and heart rate.

 The Bluetooth connectivity is linked to the Schwinn mobile app only, so it’s important to set up the date, time, and your personal stats in order to properly upload workouts to the app.
 Alternatively, you can use the USB port to upload data to the web version of the app.